 Lion prepares safety data sheets (SDSs)*2 on its chemical products and provides them to its customers.
 We also receive SDSs on all the raw materials we use from our suppliers.
 These SDSs are listed in a database to be used effectively.

 Safety data sheets.
 Documents providing information about the environmental impact of, safety precautions regarding and the appropriate handling of chemical products, aimed at preventing accidents caused by chemical substances.

 In case of an accident during the transportation of raw materials or intermediate products, Lion provides information to carriers about emergency response by distributing and attaching yellow cards and container yellow cards to shipments*

 Yellow-colored emergency contact cards providing information about the properties of and emergency response methods regarding chemical substances in case of leaks of other issues during transportation.
 Yellow cards are for carriers to keep with them during transportation, while container yellow cards are attached to the containers in which chemical substances are stored.
 Both are prepared based on voluntary industry standards determined by chemical companies.

 After being used, the surfactants in detergents and other products are discharged into the environment.
-Lion takes part in the Japan Soap and Detergent Association’s Environmental Monitoring and Risk Assessment of four types of surfactants in rivers near Tokyo and Osaka, which it conducts four times a year.
-Furthermore, Lion conducts its own monitoring of the concentrations of the surfactants MES*1 and MEE*2 in the same watersheds, because these surfactants were developed by Lion.
-By doing so, we confirm that they have little impact on ecosystems.
+Lion takes part in the Japan Soap and Detergent Association’s environmental monitoring and risk assessment of four types of surfactants in rivers near Tokyo and Osaka, which it conducts four times a year.
+Furthermore, Lion conducts its own monitoring of the concentrations of the surfactants MEE* in the same watersheds, because this surfactant was developed by Lion.
+By doing so, we confirm that it has little impact on ecosystems.

 Methyl ester ethoxylate